GeraldHan/GGE/README.md

 We provide visualization in `visualization.ipynb`.
 If you want to see other visualization by yourself, download MS-COCO 2014 to `data/images`.

 ## Addition Note
-Sorry for wrong derivation of the negitive gradient for Sigmoid+BCE loss.
+Sorry for the wrong derivation of the negative gradient for Sigmoid+BCE loss.
-The correct negtive gradient is
+The correct negative gradient is

 $$
 	\nabla \mathcal{H}_i= y_i - \sigma(\mathcal{H}_i)
 $$

-In theory, as long as the the psuedo label has negative correlation with the bias model predition, it is able to mine the hard examples.
+In theory, as long as the pseudo label has a negative correlation with the bias model prediction, it is able to mine the hard examples.
 The wrong gradient in the paper is actually an approximation of $\nabla \mathcal{H}_i$.
 That's why it still works well.

 ## Acknowledgements